 A component is a modular part of a program that may encapsulate component elements, including relation declarations, type declarations, rules, facts, directives, and other components.
 A component has component declarations and component instantiations.

-A component declaration starts with the keyword .comp followed by the name of the component and a block between curly brackets (i.e. { ... }) containing the component elements.
+component and a block between curly brackets (i.e. { ... }

 For example,